 Study Design and Population

-This cohort study was a secondary analysis using deidentified data from the Loyola University Chicago ICU Emergency Health Record (EHR) system and the SHIELD Illinois Testing Program.
+This cohort study was a secondary analysis using deidentified Emergency Health Record (EHR) data from a major hospital in Chicago’s west suburbs and the SHIELD Illinois Testing Program.
 The study was approved by the Institutional Review Board (IRB) of Loyola University Chicago.